Like the South Holston, the Watauga River produces bountiful brown trout and rainbow trout.

 Located in Elizabethton, Tn, the initial process for it's headwaters begins in North Carolina.
 Watauga County, NC is stapled by Grandfather Mountain.
 The watershed journey begins there and flows into the Watauga lake which meets Wilbur Dam.
 It eventually empties into Boone Lake much like the SoHo.
 The Watauga Lake staples some of the cleanest lake water in the United States and proves in producing some of the most efficient and clean hydroelectricity.

-The Watauga provides a sporty atmosphere of rapids, smooth water, with runs and riffles and plenty of nice pockets of water.
+The Watauga provides a sporty atmosphere of rapids, smooth water, with runs and riffles and plenty of nice pools of water.
+Because of the dual use nature of these waters, whitewater kayaking is a popular pastime here as well.
+But don't worry, the only rapids you need be careful of when floating is Bee Cliff.
 These characteristics make the Watauga a great partnered choice to the South Holston.
 The Watauga is consistent in fly fishing when the South Holston is not generating water for float trips as the Watauga can always be floated on low water.